 An FMI should have governance arrangements that are clear and transparent, promote the safety and efficiency of the FMI, and support the stability of the broader financial system, other relevant public interest considerations, and the objectives of relevant stakeholders.

-Key consideration 1 An FMI should have objectives that place a high priority on the safety and efficiency of the FMI and explicitly support financial stability and other relevant public interest considerations Description As a central bank, the BOT has main responsibilities to maintain financial stability, financial institution system stability as well as payment system stability according to Section 7 of the BOT Act.
+nd support the stability of the broader financial system, other relevant public and the objectives of relevant stakeholders.
+Key consideration 1 An FMI should have objectives that place a high priority on the safety and efficiency of the FMI and explicitly support financial stability and 5 other relevant public interest considerations Description As a central bank, the BOT has main responsibilities to maintain financial stability, financial institution system stability as well as payment system stability according to Section 7 of the BOT Act.
 On payment system stability, BAHTNET is established with the objectives to serve as a financial market infrastructure for Real-Time Gross Settlement (RTGS) of interbank large value funds transfer to support financial activities and promote payment systems stability.
-It is owned, operated and overseen by the BOT under segregation of responsibilities and accountabilities of Payment System and Bond Department and Payment Systems Policy Department.
+It is owned, operated and overseen by the BOT under segregation of responsibilities and accountabilities of Banknote and Payment Management Department (BPD), Payment Infrastructure and Services Strategy and Development Department (PID) and Payment Systems and Financial Technology Policy Department (PSD).
 BAHTNET places high priority on safety and efficiency.
 The performance and its smooth operations are assessed against the operational objectives of target system availability, which are approved by the Payment Systems Committee (PSC) on an annual basis.
-Recently, BAHTNET's availability targets were 99.90% in both 2021 and 2022.
+Recently, BAHTNET's availability targets were 99.90% in both 2023 and 2024.
 The system availability is required to report to the PSC at every meeting.
 Additionally, BAHTNET set its Recovery Time Objective at 2 hours without any information loss (Recovery Point Objective = 0).
 The BOT continuously monitors and keeps record for effectiveness of the system by using KPI scoring.
 The cost and pricing policies are reviewed every 2 years or when there are significant changes to the BAHTNET environment.

 The PSC has placed high priority on safety and efficiency of the BAHTNET by designating BAHTNET as a systemically important payment system and requiring its compliance with the Principles for Financial Market Infrastructures (PFMI).
 Besides, the Risk Management Framework for BAHTNET has been established and approved by the PSC.
-Payment and Bond Department (PBD), an operator of BAHTNET, is required to adopt the Framework to establish internal risk management framework.
-PBD has to regularly report operational availability performance and major incidents to the PSC which acts as the FMI's board.
+BPD an operator of BAHTNET, is required to adopt the Framework to establish internal risk management framework and BPD has to regularly report operational availability performance and major incidents to the PSC which acts as the FMI's board.

 As BAHTNET is owned and operated by the BOT, it is clear that BAHTNET is established and operated to support financial stability since it is one of the BOT's responsibilities.
 BAHTNET has disclosed information to its participants regarding measurable and quantifiable efficiency in terms of target system availability and recovering times for the system as well as operation cost which is reviewed on a regular basis.
 In addition, BAHTNET and its participants regularly exercise the BCM/BCP testing under various scenarios such as major disasters, political unrests, epidemic in order to be well-prepared and achieve recovery time objective during emergency events.

-For safety and soundness, BAHTNET operators have implemented several policies to ensure that the system meets security standard as follows:
+For safety and soundness, BAHTNET operator has implemented several policies to ensure that the system meets security standard as follows:

-- Compliance with IT & Cyber framework including practices and guidelines which are in line with relevant domestic laws and international standards. - b.
+- a.
+Compliance with IT & Cyber framework including practices and guidelines which are in line with relevant domestic laws and international standards. - b.
 Utilization of Public Key Infrastructure technology (PKI) which consists of private and public key for authentication of both senders and receivers.
 This technology would ensure data confidentiality, data integrity and non-repudiation.